Cluster System Requirements

 NVIDIA GPU Operator

-NVIDIA Run:ai Cluster requires NVIDIA GPU Operator to be installed on the Kubernetes Cluster, supports version 25.3 to 25.10.
+The NVIDIA Run:ai cluster requires NVIDIA GPU Operator to be installed on the Kubernetes cluster.
+GPU Operator versions 25.10 to 26.3 are supported.

 circle-info